Organs of the body | Their Locations and Internal Functions

 It is involved in the infiltration of blood and the destruction of old and worn-out red blood cells.

-This also serves as a reservoir of blood and even recovers iron from damaged RBC for reuse.
+This also serves as a blood reservoir and even recovers iron from damaged RBC for reuse.

 Thymus gland